terrestris/keycloak-event-provider-shogun/README.md

 A (largely) adaptation of https://github.com/jessylenne/keycloak-event-listener-http SPI

 # Build

 If working in a project environment: Use the environment variable `SHOGUN_WEBHOOK_URI` to configure the webhook uri.
+Use `INTERCEPTOR_WEBHOOK_URI` to configure an additional webhook for shogun-gs-interceptor.

 ```
 mvn clean install